Skip to main content

 Here comes your final task in this part.
 Once those nuts are loose, you should be able to lift the faucet right off the sink.
 If it’s being stubborn, don’t be afraid to put some muscle into it, but be careful not to scratch your sink.
 Congratulations!
 Your old faucet is finally out.

-You May Be Interested In: A Beginner's Guide to Decorating Your Kitchen
+You May Be Interested In: 7 Simple Steps to Paint Perfect Kitchen Cabinets

 Let’s pause here for a moment.
 All that hard work calls for a rest, don’t you think?
 Remember to always take breaks whenever you need to during this process.
 Just don’t forget we are well on our way to installing that brand new, sparkly faucet.